 Infected skin should be treated immediately, as an infection can rapidly spread.

 Treatment for infection usually involves antibiotics.
-Infection may trigger immune responses that will require medication to suppress the immune system and stop inflammation.
+Infection may trigger immune responses requiring medication to suppress the immune system and stop inflammation.

-If you suspect that your dog is dealing with an infection, urgent care is necessary.
+Urgent care is necessary if you suspect your dog is dealing with an infection.

 Endocrine Disorder Dandruff

 Dogs suffering from diseases such as hypothyroidism can experience dandruff.

 A hormone replacement treatment in the form of oral medication is the best way to help.